-The researcher found that broadcast media play an important role in fight against drug abuse especially through its health matters related programs which emphasizes that the condition of one's bad health can be caused by the constant intake of drugs which is detrimental to the health.
-The programme producer in broadcast medias have often encouraged individuals to be conscious of the intake of substances into the body as sucti substances can lead to after effects later in life.

-The broadcast media also spread important information for individuals to keep their health fit and to avoid the intake of drugs such as cocaine, cigarette, Indian hemp, cannabis, marijuana, alcohol which are prone to health problems.
-The good roles performed by broadcast media have come with challenges such as lack of support by institutions and schools, the exposure of criminals sometimes opening the mind of other youth to join and lack of funds to be used inform of airtime.
+The researcher found that broadcasting media play an important role in fight against drug abuse especially through its health matters related programs which emphasizes that the condition of one's bad health can be caused by the constant intake of drugs which is detrimental to the health.
+The programme producer in broadcasting medias have often encouraged individuals to be conscious of the intake of substances into the body as suction substances can lead to after effects later in life.
+The broadcasting media also spread important information for individuals to keep their health fit and to avoid the intake of drugs such as cocaine, cigarette, Indian hemp, cannabis, marijuana, alcohol which are prone to health problems.
+The good roles performed by broadcasting media have come with challenges such as lack of support by institutions and schools, the exposure of criminals sometimes opening the mind of other youth to join and lack of funds to be used inform of airtime.
 These challenges will hamper their roles and must be dealt with as quickly as possible by implementing the suggested strategies such as increasing public awareness of the broader social context, enhancing personal and social skills that promote positive lifestyle choices as well as resistance to drug use, frequently exposing drug addicts and ensuring that there is good cooperation of broadcasters and the youths.

-5.3 Recommendations.
+5.3 Recommendations

-Broadcast media campaigns should increase public awareness of the broader social context in which chronic substance abuse occurs and promote debate on the cost, availability, and promotion of alcohol and tobacco; policy changes that might discourage substance use by adolescents; and the development and funding of clinical and social programs that provide direct interventions.
+Broadcasting media campaigns should increase public awareness of the broader social context in which chronic substance abuse occurs and promote debate on the cost, availability, and promotion of alcohol and tobacco; policy changes that might discourage substance use by adolescents; and the development and funding of clinical and social programs that provide direct interventions.
 This will discourage the drug sellers and will eventually close their businesses and hence solving the problem of drug abuse.

-Universities should use approaches that incorporate drug resistance skills into a broader set of essential personal and social skills.
-These skills should include decision-making and self regulation skills, cognitive skills for resisting interpersonal and media influences, adaptive coping strategies for dealing with stress and anxiety, and general social and assertiveness skills.
+Strategies for dealing with stress and anxiety, and general social and assertiveness skills.
 This will help the youths to resist drug abuse use any cost due to the knowledge and skills acquired.

 The government through the ministry of education and sports should implement effective school programs that teach young people to resist drugs by developing personal and social skills.
 This will help to enhance awareness and resistance skills.
-This will help students to ensure that most of their peers do not use drugs, and they learn to recognize social and peer influences on drug use.
+This will help students to ensure that most of their peers do not use drugs, and they learn to recognize social and peer influences against drug use.

-The policy makers should formulate strict policies on drugs which are not useful to human life and those that are deemed to be useful, measures must be stipulated on who should import.
-They should also formulate policies that encourage more responsible use of alcohol and prescription drugs by adults, to discourage tobacco and illegal drug use, and to promote universal abstinence among youth.
-This is because media based health promotion campaigns cannot solve the problem since they have limits of what can be accomplished through their means.
+The policy makers should formulate strict policies against drugs which are not useful to human life and those that are deemed to be useful, measures must be stipulated on who should import.
+They should also formulate policies that encourage more responsible use of alcohol and prescriptil against drugs by adults, to discourage tobacco and illegal drug use, and to promote universal abstinence among youth.
+This is because media-based health promotion campaigns cannot solve the problem since they have limits of what can be accomplished through their means.

-5.4 Areas for further research.
+5.4 Areas for further research